About GST Distribution

 How much does each state receive?

 Under the previous GST distribution arrangements, each state’s GST share was calculated so that its assessed revenue (including GST) equalled its assessed expenditure.
+This would still be the case if no state had a stronger fiscal capacity than New South Wales or Victoria.

 Figure 1 State government assessed expenses, revenue and GST distribution.